 Are you prepared to take the G1 test?
 Are you interested in obtaining a driver’s license in Ontario so that you can begin to learn how to operate G-class automobiles, vans, and small trucks?
 If you are considering acquiring a license, you probably have a lot of questions.
 Many people could have test anxiety and possibly lack understanding about how to study for and ace the written knowledge exam.

 You won’t need to worry, though, as this blog post will provide all the information you require on the Ontario driving license test.
 You may find out more information here about eligibility, knowledge testing, the application procedure, driving restrictions, and commonly asked questions.
 On our website, you can also get the free Ontario G1 practice test 2024.

 Eligibility conditions for G1 driving license

+The G1 is the first step in the graduated licensing process for the G Ontario drivers license classes.
 There are several requirements you must meet to be eligible for a G1 driving license.
 Applicants for the G1 driving license must be at least 16 years old first.
 Then, they must pass the vision test to be allowed to take the G1 test.
 Next, they are required to show proof of their legal name, date of birth, and signature with documents in original.
 A passport and PR Card would be acceptable, but to make sure you still need to check the exhaustive list of document requirements first.
 In addition, you will be asked to pay a fee including the cost of the knowledge test, first road test, and a five-year licensing fee.

 What’s on the Ontario G1 Test?